learn-co-curriculum/git-github-intro-to-git-github/README.md

 ## Setup

-For Software Engineering students, you should have gotten everything you need set up in prework.
-If you haven't, we strongly recommend you complete all the lessons in the appropriate (Windows or Mac) Environment Setup module, available in the Canvas Prework course or Canvas Homeroom, before you continue.
+For Software Engineering students, you should have gotten everything you need set up in Software Engineering Prep.
+If you haven't, we strongly recommend you complete all the lessons in the appropriate (Windows or Mac) Environment Setup module, available in the Canvas Software Engineering Prep course or Canvas Homeroom, before you continue.

 For Data Science students, make sure you have completed the Setting up a Professional Data Science Environment lessons, including Introduction,